XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sentinel-x.md

 <p align="center">Congratulations!
 You just added a Sentinel X to your XYO Account using the new XYO App!</p>

-## Updating you Sentinel using NRF Connect
+## Updating your Sentinel using NRF Connect

 <div class="alert alert-danger text-center" role="alert">
   Difficulty Level: Advanced